jurocknsail/yncrea-cloudcomputing/docs/aws.md

 ## Follow up exercise

+Start from the `ec2_instance.py` file created before and :
+- Add the Security Group created before in CF, but this time using Troposphere.
-Package the EC2 Instance in a Launch Configuration that is referenced by an Auto Scaling Group.
-You can find an example [here](https://github.com/cloudtools/troposphere/blob/master/troposphere/autoscaling.py).
+- Package the EC2 Instance in a Launch Configuration that is referenced by an Auto Scaling Group.
+You can find an example [here](https://github.com/cloudtools/troposphere/blob/master/examples/Autoscaling.py).
+- Add ythe necessary ressources from the template above to `ec2_instance.py`.
+- Generate the yaml from the TS Template `ec2_instance.py`.
+- Deploy it.
-Deploy this template and verify that that your EC2 instance is backed by an Autoscaling group (have a look at the instance tags).
+- Verify that that your EC2 instance is backed by an Autoscaling group (have a look at the instance tags).